tachiyomiorg/website/src/help/guides/source-problems.md

 **Please note that WebView is not the same as using your browser.**

-You can open Webview in two of the following ways:
+You can open WebView in two of the following ways:

 * If you already have a manga in **Library**
   * Open the manga in **Library**, then click on the <Navigation item="webview"/> on the **INFO** tab.